jerryz920/SAFE-latte/safe-apps/examples/links-example.md

 ```
 defcon conLink(?Name, ?PrevToken) :-
 {
-   present($Name).
+   nameEntry($Name, 0).
    link($PrevToken).
    label($Name).
 }.
 ```

-Like the anchor certificates, the link certificate asserts that the name string is present, and labels the set with the name.
+Like the anchor certificates, the link certificate asserts an entry for the name string, and labels the set with the name.
 As with the anchor certificates, the corresponding defpost (not shown) converts the logic set to a certificate, generates the token from the set's label and the issuer's PrincipalID (its public key hash, which also serves as its IdSet token), and posts it in the key-value store indexed by its token.
 What is different here is that the new link certificate also includes a link to the target certificate, forming a chain.

 There is no requirement that all the certificates in the chain have the same issuer, as in this chain.
 The issuer could be anyone.
 For example, Bob can create a certificate that links to the head of Alice's chain, forming a chain with three certificates issued by two different principals.